 EDU 3205.
 Adolescent and Young Adult Literature (I, II; 3) Candidates will critically study and evaluate the genre and its connections to other forms of literature, examine the modes and themes in the literature, discuss and apply theories undergirding the teaching of young adult literature, investigate strategies for encouraging student reading, and consider how young adult literature can be used to promote both life-long reading and critical thinking.
 The candidates will meet these goals by using young adult literature commonly found in courses in nearby school districts.
-Prerequisites: Formal acceptance into the AYA Integrated Language Arts Program

-EDU 3262: Educational Foundations (I, II; 3) This course is designed for the preprofessional development of historical, philosophical and sociological perspectives for successful teaching and learning in schools.
-Students will have the opportunity to experience diverse school, community and college laboratory settings, and to explore the various options in classroom teaching to help them determine whether teaching is the appropriate field for them.
-Successful completion of this course is required for formal admission into a program in the College of Education on selecting and applying appropriate techniques for modifying inappropriate behavior.
+Pre- requisites: Formal acceptance into the AYA Integrated Language Arts Program.
+EDU 3262: Educational Foundations (I, II; 3) This course is designed for the preprofessional development of historical, philosophical, and sociological perspectives for successful teaching and learning in schools.
+Students will have the opportunity to experience diverse school, community, and college EDU 3263: Classroom Management and Student Discipline (I, II; 3) This course is designed to teach the various strategies and techniques for managing a classroom.
+The major emphasis is placed on a preventive problem approach.
+Consideration is given to identifying inappropriate classroom behavior, and EDU 3264: Multicultural Education (I, II; 3) This course is designed to focus on interrelationships of social forces and education, including an introduction to multicultural and global issues in contemporary society, and their application to the educational process and schooling.
+This course provides laboratory settings, and to explore the various options in classroom teaching to help them determine whether teaching is the appropriate field for them.
+Successful completion of this course is required for formal admission into a program in the College of Education. on selecting and applying appropriate techniques for modifying inappropriate behavior.
 Candidates will investigate various classroom management models and research.
 In addition, attention is given to designing the learning environment to maximize teaching effectiveness.
-Candidates are required to spend 20 clock hours observing in pre K-12 classrooms.
+Candidates are required to spend 20 clock hours observing in pre-K- 12 classrooms.
 Guidelines will be provided describing the activities to complete during the field observation.
-Students are responsible for the cost and submission of clear BCII and FBI background checks.
+Students are responsible for the cost and submission of clear BCII and FBI background checks. strategies for supporting the needs of diverse populations in the classroom.

-EDU 3263: Classroom Management and Student Discipline (I, II; 3) This course is designed to teach the various strategies and techniques for managing a classroom.
-The major emphasis is placed on a preventive problem approach.
-Consideration is given to identifying inappropriate classroom behavior, and strategies for supporting the needs of diverse populations in the classroom.
 Successful completion of this course is required for formal admission to a program in the College of Education.
-Twenty (20) clock hours in field placements is required in which students will connect the day-today classroom environment to the concepts they are learning in this course.
+Twenty (20) clock hours in field placements is required in which students will connect the day-to-day classroom environment to the concepts they are learning in this course.
 Guidelines will be provided describing the activities to complete during the field experience.
-Students are responsible for their own transportation to field site.
+Students are responsible for their own transportation to field sites.
 Prerequisites: Clear BCII and FBI background check.